yuzh0816/Nucleic-Acid-Leaving-Report/README.md

 ## Usage

-1. Create a database, then create a table.
+1. Create a database.

-2. Enter the root dictionary and type the information of your database.
+2. Enter the site's root dictionary and type the information of your database.

 ![Initialization](https://user-images.githubusercontent.com/46953451/168054148-bbd9fe15-2f2d-4dcf-9669-a54dc2aa056d.png)